Arturo Barea: The Forging of a Rebel

 The original translation of La forja was by Sir Peter Chalmers Mitchell, an English eccentric who had stayed on in Malaga after the outbreak of the civil war and was later imprisoned by Franco’s henchmen.
 In subsequent editions this was substituted by a new translation by Ilsa Barea, who translated all Arturo's other books.
 They were first published between 1941 and 1946.
 Orwell, in his review of the trilogy said: "An excellent book … Señor Barea is one of the most valuable of the literary acquisitions that England has made as a result of Fascist persecution”.
 The first Spanish language edition was published in Argentina in 1951 (by Editorial Losada), and not published in Spain until 1978.
 La forja de un rebelde was dramatised on TVE in 1990, directed and with screenplay by Mario Camus.
-Gabriel García Márquez considered it one of the "ten best books written in Spain following the Spanish Civil War" (los diez mejores libros escritos en España después de la Guerra Civil), and "One of the best novels written in Spanish".
+Gabriel García Márquez considered it one of the "ten best books written in Spain following the Spanish Civil War", and "One of the best novels written in Spanish".